joshuaspiral/c4c/README.md

 ```

 # Details
 ./twoplayer - You can play with a friend.
-./ai - The AI implementation I wrote originally
+./ai - The AI implementation I wrote originally.
+Uses a 2D array of characters to represent the board.
-./ai_bitboard - The AI implementation with bitboards. (not really a bitboard but still faster than the original implementation)
+./ai_bitboard - The AI implementation with bitboards.
+Uses two 1D arrays of 8 bit unsigned integers and evaluated via bitwise logic. (not really a bitboard but still faster than the original implementation).

+# Benchmarks
+Done on a Ryzen 5 3600
+Bitboard implementation: AI first, depth of 9 - 8.217635
+Standard implementation: AI first, depth of 9 - 32.516463